-Claire was assessed using a number of standardized and informal measures before treatment to determine her strengths, challenges, and goals for the program.
-The SLP administered the Western Aphasia Battery-Revised (WAB-R),44 and Claire was found to have ‘mild’ aphasia (WAB-R44 Aphasia Quotient = 85.5, whereas an AQ + 75 is considered mild).
+Claire’s language was assessed using a number of both standardized and informal measures before treatment to identify her baseline strengths and challenges, and to determine goals for the program.
+The SLP administered the Western Aphasia Battery-Revised (WAB-R),44 and Claire was found to have ‘mild’ aphasia with an Aphasia Quotient of 85.5 (an AQ of 75+ is considered mild).
 In conversation, Claire struggled with anomia, circumlocution, and had difficulty providing clear and concise verbal narratives and giving instructions.
-She used phonological (ie, “bastry” for pastry), semantic (“mom” for daughter), and neologistic paraphasias (ie, “igit” for the word describe) in conversation.45 Claire demonstrated limited awareness of her errors (ie, she was aware of errors 58% of the time pre-treatment in a 1-hour conversation sample).
-When Claire was aware of her errors, she would either: self-correct (ie, saying, “Pitsdelia...
-No, that’s not right, it’s Pittsburg”), repeat variations of the word multiple times until she arrived at the correct word (ie, saying “line… lane... plane... no, it’s a runway!”), or say the word with a questioning intonation (ie, “Harrison?
+She used phonological (i.e., “bastry” for pastry), semantic (“mom” for daughter), and neologistic paraphasias (i.e., “igit” for the word describe) in conversation.45 Claire was aware of errors just 58% of the time in a one-hour conversation sample that took place pre-treatment).
+When Claire was aware of her errors, she would either self-correct (i.e., saying, “Pitsdelia...
+No, that’s not right, it’s Pittsburgh”); repeat variations of the word multiple times until she arrived at the correct word (i.e., saying “line… lane... plane... no, it’s a runway!”); or say the word with a questioning intonation (i.e., “Harrison?
 No, Harrisburg.”).
 When she was unaware of her errors, she would use the paraphasia in a sentence and not attempt to repair, clarify, or request assistance.

-Claire demonstrated strengths in her single word receptive vocabulary, assessed using the Peabody Picture Vocabulary Test, 5th Edition (PPVT-5).46 Claire achieved a standard score of 109 (CI 105-113, where average scores fall between 85-115) on the PPVT-5, demonstrating a high-average understanding of single words.
-The SLP assessed Claire’s expressive vocabulary using the Expressive Vocabulary Test, 3rd Edition.47 Claire’s receptive vocabulary was significantly greater than her expressive vocabulary (EVT-3 Standard score 77, where average scores fall between 85-115, compared to PPVT-5 Standard score 109, significant difference 0.05).
+Claire demonstrated strengths in her single word receptive vocabulary, achieving a high-average understanding of single words using the Peabody Picture Vocabulary Test, 5th Edition (PPVT-5) – a standard score of 109 (CI 105-113), where average scores fall between 85-115.46 The SLP assessed Claire’s expressive vocabulary using the Expressive Vocabulary Test, 3rd Edition (EVT-3)47 which found that her receptive vocabulary was significantly greater than her expressive vocabulary, with an EVT-3 Standard score of 77, where average scores fall between 85-115, compared to PPVT-5 Standard score of 109, a significant difference (p=0.05).

-The PPVT-5 and EVT-3 were used for three reasons: first, the test includes a broad range of vocabulary and therefore can be used to measure the degree of aphasia and vocabulary impairment in adults,48 second, the EVT-3 is co-normed with the PPVT-5 and allows for direct comparisons between expressive and receptive vocabulary knowledge, and third, the tests have parallel test forms with similar content and design but unique items that allow for repeated administration to monitor progress without using the same stimuli.47
+The PPVT-5 and EVT-3 were used for three reasons.
+First, the tests include a broad range of vocabulary and therefore can be used to measure the degree of aphasia and vocabulary impairment in adults.48 Second, the EVT-3 is co-normed with the PPVT-5, allowing for direct comparisons between expressive and receptive vocabulary knowledge.
+Finally, the tests have parallel test forms with similar content and design but unique items that allow for repeated administration to monitor progress without using the same stimuli.47

-Most individuals have a greater understanding of words compared to the vocabulary they actually use; for example, you may know that the word “iridescent” has to do with light but do not have an occasion to use it when speaking or writing.47 For Claire, her understanding of words was significantly higher than her ability to label words, likely due to her word-finding difficulties.
-In terms of her written language skills, Claire could write single words but struggled to generate a grammatically correct written sentence containing a subject, verb, and object (ie, she achieved 0% at pretest to write a complete sentence using an SVO structure).
-She also had difficulty understanding written language; she was given a 6th-grade reading passage on the Qualitative Reading Inventory (QRI-6)49 and answered comprehension questions at a “frustration” level.
+Most individuals have a greater understanding of words compared to the vocabulary they actually use.
+For example, we may know that the word “iridescent” has to do with light but do not have an occasion to use it when speaking or writing.47 Claire’s understanding of words was significantly greater than her ability to label words, likely due to her word-finding difficulties.
+In terms of her written language skills, Claire could write single words but struggled to generate a grammatically correct written sentences containing a subject, verb, and object (SVO) structure, achieving 0% on a pretest using ____.
+She also had difficulty understanding written language, as indicated by her ‘score’ at the “frustration” level when answering comprehension questions on a 6th-grade reading passage on the Qualitative Reading Inventory (QRI-6).49